 Draining, rinsing and changing the water in the tank before each use is ideal to help eliminate any bacteria that may have started to grow inside the container.
 Periodically, the tank will need to be wiped down and cleaned with mild detergent and water to remove any buildup of impurities.

 Preferably twice a week you should do a deep clean of the base.
 For this, you can use a diluted vinegar solution to clean the unit and remove any mineral deposits.
-Then use a diluted chlorine bleach solution to disinfect the humidifier which will prevent any bacteria and mold growth that may occur.
+Then use hydrogen peroxide (3% solution) to disinfect the humidifier which will prevent any bacteria and mold growth that may occur.

 Ultimately, you should follow the manufacturer’s instructions for the humidifier you have purchased.